Ditch the tea shops and make your own Boba (bubble) tea. Use the Instant Pot and FIVE simple ingredients to make this recipe in a jiffy!

 Strong Brewed Tea 2 cups

-Sugar (or sweetener of choice) 2 tbsp (optional)
+Sugar (or sweetener of choice) 2 tablespoon (optional)

 Milk 1 cup